cygig/MonteCarloPi/readme.md

 ## Loop
 Looping is the most straightforward among the two.
 The library will

+1. Generate a random point
+2. Check if it is within the circle quadrant
-1. Generate the desired number of random points
+3. Update the number of points
-2. Calculate pi
+4. Repeat for the number of desired loops
+5. Estimate pi from the accumulated data

 We can then measure the time taken as a benchmark.